Comparing over 30 of the UK’s top payment service providers for your business – so you don’t have to

 |Virtual Terminal transaction fee||2.95% + 25p|

 iZettle emerged out of Sweden in 2010, making waves with a sleek, simple and stylish solution for accepting card payments.
-And its card reader – the new and improved ‘iZettle 2’ – is quick, charging in a couple of seconds and taking payments in five.
-The pricing is transparent, with low costs and no hidden fees.
-And, even though you won’t get phone support at the weekend, its customers don’t seem to mind; the majority of iZettle’s Trustpilot reviews are five stars.
+And ‘iZettle 2’ – its new and improved mobile card reader – is quick; charging in a couple of seconds, and taking payments in five. iZettle's pricing is transparent, with low costs and no hidden fees.
+And, even though iZettle doesn't provide phone support at the weekend, its customers don’t seem to mind; the majority of iZettle’s Trustpilot reviews are five stars.

 - Funds deposited within two working days